-Even in 2022, you can still expect to get some great replies from some incredible talent.
+Even today, you can still expect to get some great replies from truly incredible talent.
 There are many artists, writer, politicians, influencers, and even celebrities who still take their time to sign for fans and respond to fan mail.
 Even athletes write back to their fans.
 However, while one must temper their expectations given the volume of mail that some individuals receive, there is no reason that TTM collecting can’t be a productive hobby for you if you follow these basic steps.

 - Determine who you are writing to.